 - Family counseling

-If your teen has an addiction to Xanax and tries to stop using, you need to worry about Xanax withdrawal symptoms.
+If your teen has an addiction to Xanax and tries to stop using substances, you need to worry about Xanax withdrawal symptoms.
 The best way to deal with that is to get your teenager into treatment as soon as possible.
-If Destinations for Teens can be of service, you can call one of our reps at [Direct].
+If Destinations for Teens can be of service, call one of our reps at 877.466.0620.